Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Team discussing figures and reports to build a business case.

-First, visitor flows have become more complex and less predictable.
-Consider:
+First, visitor flows have become more complex and less predictable:

 • More suppliers and external service providers on-site